pxslip/db-studio/docs/self-hosted/cli.md

 ---
 description:
-  Directus has two command line interfaces (CLI) that you can use for various actions, one for server-side actions and another to interact with a Directus instance as you would with an SDK
+  d9 has two command line interfaces (CLI) that you can use for various actions, one for server-side actions and another to interact with a d9 instance as you would with an SDK
 readTime: 7 min read
 ---

 # Command Line Interface

-> Directus has two command line interfaces (CLI) that you can use for various actions.
+> d9 has two command line interfaces (CLI) that you can use for various actions.
 One is used for server-side
 > actions that relate to your on-prem instance, like migrating the database or resetting a user, while the other allows
-> you to interact with a Directus instance as you would with an SDK.
+> you to interact with a d9 instance as you would with an SDK.

 ## Requirements